JonasAlfredsson/docker-kea/README.md

 them, a table exists [here][18] with more info.

-Since these hooks enable advanced functionality, like High Availability and BOOTP, most users will never use these.
-They also take up quite a lot of space compared to the rest of the image so therefore they are not included by default.
+Since these hooks enable advanced functionality, like High Availability and BOOTP, most users will never use these so they are not included by default.
 However, we do provide an image from where the hooks may be imported so you can make your own specialized image, and in the example below we just import the HA hooks into the DHCP4 service image.